-Under the Companies Law and the regulations promulgated thereunder, a private placement of securities does not require approval at a general meeting of the shareholders of a company; provided however, that in special circumstances, such as a private placement which is intended to obviate the need to conduct a special tender offer (see "Description of Share Capital - Acquisitions under Israeli law") or a private placement which qualifies as a related party transaction (see "Management - Fiduciary Duties and Approval of Specified Related Party Transactions and Compensation under Israeli Law"), approval at a general meeting of the shareholders of a company is required.
+Under the Companies Law and the regulations promulgated thereunder, a private placement of securities does not require approval at a general meeting of the shareholders of a company; provided however, that in special circumstances, such as a private placement which is intended to obviate the need to conduct a special tender offer (see "Item 10.
+Additional Information- Memorandum of Association - Acquisitions under Israeli Law") or a private placement which qualifies as a related party transaction (see "- Duties of Directors and Officers and Approval of Specified Related Party Transactions under the Israeli Companies Law - Fiduciary Duties of Office Holders"), approval at a general meeting of the shareholders of a company is required.